You are currently viewing How to Reduce Inflammation Naturally (Nutrition, Movement, and Lifestyle Support)

 Move

-• Avoid Sitting: avoiding sitting as much as possible, ideally striving to sit for less than three hours a day.
+• Avoid Sitting: Avoid sitting as much as possible, ideally striving to sit for less than three hours a day.
 A stand-up desk is a great option if you have an office job.
 You need near-continuous movement throughout the day.
 At the bare minimum, you need to get out of your chair every 50 minutes or so.

 • Rest is important: Too much exercise can contribute to inflammation.
-Do not over train and allow your body to recover in between sessions.
+Do not over-train and allow your body to recover in between sessions.

 Thrive